finos/htc-grid/docs/project/getting_started/happy-path.md

    kubectl delete -f ./generated/single-task-test.yaml
    ```
 ## Create a cognito user (CLI)
-All the services behind a public URL are protected wih an authentication mecanism based on Cognito.
-So in order to acccess the grafana dashboard you will need to create a cognito user.
+All the services behind a public URL are protected wih an authentication mechanism based on Cognito.
+So in order to access the grafana dashboard you will need to create a cognito user.
 Please from the root of the project :

 1. Choose a cognito username: